freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-javascript-higher-order-functions/66edcdd18a4ef8df16e6bb7e.md

 #### --distractors--

-originalArray remains unchanged.
+`originalArray` remains unchanged.

 ---

-originalArray only retains the elements filtered out.
+`originalArray` only retains the elements filtered out.

 ---

-originalArray is completely different from filteredArray.
+`originalArray` is completely different from `filteredArray`.

 #### --answer--

-originalArray reflects changes made to filteredArray due to shallow copying.
+`originalArray` reflects changes made to `filteredArray` due to shallow copying.

 ### --question--